LeeHowes/CPP/executor_compromise_the_return.md

 5) The term “future” is **strongly** suggestive of “eager,” so rename the concept to “Sender” to avoid confusion.<sup>[*]</sup>
 6) The name “`.then`” doesn’t suggest the possibility that it may in fact enqueue the task for execution.
 Rename it to “`.submit`”.
 7) Since we changed the name “`Future`” to “`Sender`”, change “`Promise`” to “`Receiver`”.
-8) Assuming strongly typed, lazy `Sender`s, task chaining is free or nearly so.
-(It isn’t enqueued yet, so continuations can be attached without allocation or synchronization.)
+8) Assuming strongly typed, lazy `Sender`s, task chaining can be free or nearly so.
+(It isn't required to be submitted to the underlying execution context yet, so continuations can be attached without allocation or synchronization.)
 Oneway and twoway can be built on top of `.then_execute`, so just define `.then_execute`.
 9) Since “`.then_execute`” really just builds a link in a task chain without enqueueing it for execution, rename it to something like “`.make_value_task`”.
 10) Done.
 You now have the compromise proposal.